-Macedonia: Energy Community requests MK to rectify failure to liberalize electricity market in line with binding deadline30.
-April 2015. / SEE Energy News
+Macedonia: Energy Community requests MK to rectify failure to liberalize electricity market in line with binding deadline, SEE Energy News

 Energy Community Secretariat submitted a Reasoned Opinion as the next step in the dispute settlement case against the former Yugoslav Republic of Macedonia for its postponement of electricity market opening.